 Five council members elected to four-year terms represent Palm Desert residents.
 This will not change.

-What is changing in Palm Desert’s Election Process?
+What is changing in Palm Desert’s election process?

-Starting in November 2020, Palm Desert will move from an at-large election process where voters across the city vote for all members of the City Council to a two-district system.
+Starting in November 2020, Palm Desert will move from an at-large election process where voters across the city vote for all members of the City Council to a district system.
 Voters in each district area will choose their representatives, who must also live in that district area.

-How will the two-district election process work?
+How will the proposed two-district election process work?

 How did we get here?